 iv.
 I managed to get into the print studio at school in preparation for next week's midpoint review and made some monotypes from small sketchbook drawings.
 They’re ok but I wish I could show the print I'm exhibiting in Mercer Chance instead.
 I need to make better work soon…

 v.
 Faye Ballard (daughter of J. G. Ballard) came in to uni to give a talk about her drawings.
-It was an interesting presentation but I wondered if the work was too personal: why should we care about her relationship with her parents?
-Do other people wonder this about about my work?
+It was an interesting presentation but I wondered if the work was somehow too personal: why should we care about her relationship with her parents?
+Do other people wonder this about about my work too?